 So, if you have look at the storage accounts, it has been changed the polling from West-Europe to North-Europe.

-- It’s all about risk mitigation, no 100% bullet-proof solutions
+- It is all about risk mitigation, no 100% bullet-proof solutions

 - Still global dependencies like Azure Active Directory and Azure DNS

-- Don’t use Logic Apps to monitor Logic Apps
+- Do not use Logic Apps to monitor Logic Apps

 - Use them in a paired region